 Below we suggest various course plans that you can follow, depending on your mathematics and economics background, and which semester or semesters you want to go abroad.
 It does not cover all possible cases, but in most cases you should be able to construct your own sequence by slight variations on the cases offered below as long as you keep some basic constraints in mind.
 These are:

 It is hard to find alternatives for our core courses abroad.
 Suitable courses have sometimes been found at the London School of Economics, University College London, Oxford, and Bocconi University in Milan.
 (Note that LSE and UCL offer year-long courses in Macroeconomics and taking just one semester is not enough to fulfill our requirements).
-You can search for core courses elsewhere and consult the Economics Dep.
-Rep. about the suitability of courses, but the answer is likely to be no. It is much better to plan ahead and complete our core courses before going abroad.
-Please note that ECO 301 or ECO 311 are only offered in the Spring term, so you should take this core course in your Sophomore Spring semester if you are planning to spend your Junior Spring semester abroad.
+You can search for core courses elsewhere and consult the Economics Director of Undergraduate Studies about the suitability of courses, but the answer is likely to be no. It is much better to plan ahead and complete our core courses before going abroad.
+Please note that ECO 301 is only offered in the Spring term.
+Thus, you should take this core course in your Sophomore Spring semester if you don’t want to take ECO 311 in your Junior Fall term and are planning to spend your Junior Spring semester abroad.

 It is almost never feasible to spend a semester abroad in the senior year since it can seriously interfere with your job market search and with work on your senior thesis.